evilgeniuslabs/evilgeniuslabs.github.io/_posts/2025-07-25-fibonacci256-expanding-hdr-pixelblaze.md

    1. It should now be in setup mode and its wi-fi network should now appear in the list on your computer or mobile device.

 1. Connect to this network from a computer or mobile device.
-1. You should see a pop-up and/or automatically get redirected to configure the Fibonacci256's wi-fi settings.
+1. You should see a pop-up and/or automatically get redirected to configure the Fibonacci's wi-fi settings.
    If not, open a browser and go to [http://192.168.4.1](http://192.168.4.1)

    <img src="/images/setup/wifi-settings.jpeg" class="img-thumbnail" style="width: 240px" />

-In WiFi Settings you an configure your Fibonacci256 to run in one of two modes:
+In WiFi Settings you an configure your Fibonacci to run in one of two modes:

 ---

 ##### Client Mode - Connect to a network

-In this mode your Fibonacci256 can connect to an existing wi-fi network.
+In this mode your Fibonacci can connect to an existing wi-fi network.
 Use this mode while at home or another location with an existing wi-fi network that you can connect to.

 1. Choose the wi-fi network to which you'd like to connect, or enter the SSID (Name) if you know it, it's hidden, etc.